royalapplications/docs/src/r2023/royalts/reference/connections/rdp.md

 #### Disable Click Detection

 If checked, Royal TS will not be able to detect clicks inside a remote session.
 This should only be used for troubleshooting.

+### Diagnostics

+#### Enable MsRdpEx diagnostic logging

+Enables a separate MsRdpEx diagnostic log for all connections using the Microsoft RDP plugin, not just an individual connection.
+Logging is disabled by default.

+For security, this checkbox is automatically reset to disabled the next time Royal TS starts.
+The configured log level and file path are retained.

+> [!Important]
+> Setting the application-wide [Log Level](xref:royalts_reference_options#-logging) to **Trace** implicitly enables MsRdpEx logging, even when this checkbox is off.
+Change the application log level as well if you want to disable MsRdpEx logging.

+#### Log Level

+Select `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, or `FATAL`.
+The default is `TRACE`.

+#### Log File

+Specify the diagnostic log-file path, or use the browse button to select a file.
+Environment variables such as `%TEMP%` are supported.
+The default is `%TEMP%\MsRdpEx.log`.

+The level and file controls are disabled while the diagnostic logging checkbox is off.

+> [!Warning]
+> Log files may contain sensitive connection metadata.
+Review them before sharing and store them securely.

 ## Connection Properties